orchid-hybrid/spider/README.md

 * 1: Get all tests working.
 DONE!
 * 2: Get all UFOs working.
 DONE!
-* 3: Add refcounting to reclaim unused memory
+* 3: Add refcounting to reclaim unused memory: ..attempted
+*

+Notes:

+I added refcounting in a way that isn't if-aware.
+Since only one branch of an if is taken this will not work correctly on any code that uses ifs.
+It looks complex to add that to this code.

+Even code without ifs is not reclaiming all memory for some reason.